jmchilton/writing/gcc2017slides/biocontainers.md

 </requirements>
 ```

-In 2014, this wasn't even sufficient for containerless execution.
+In 2014, this wasn't even sufficient for normal, containerless execution.

 The resolution of these requirements required a `tool_dependencies.xml` file and required the tool to be published to a tool shed before it could be resolved.

+]

 ???